Tick off all 68 items on Brisbane's ultimate food bucket list

 28. Omakase course, Bird’s Nest Yakitori – Get acquainted with authentic Japanese yakitori here.
 Ordering the course will get you eight meat or vege skewers.

 29. Cheeseburger, Gerard’s Bar – Chefs flame the damn cheeseburger before your eyes on the bar.
 What’s not to love?
 Pair with one of the four negronis on offer.

 30. Frites, Fritzenberger – Achieve your own level of salty goodness on their 100% Australian grown, thick-cut fries.
 Fritzenberger has a salt bar with unique salt flavours like chicken vinegar, Parmesan, and Vegemite.

-31. Lion King roll, Kotobuki ؘIzakaya – Ask who does the best sushi in the city and there is a good chance someone will say Kotobuki.
+31. Lion King roll, Kotobuki ؘIzakaya – Ask who does the best sushi in Brisbane and there is a good chance someone will say Kotobuki.
 Every roll is made fresh to order, and the Lion King is what dreams are made of – cucumber, avo and crab rolled up with fresh salmon on top, dressed with cheese and mayo, then blow torched.

 32. Rocky road, Noosa Chocolate Factory – Once you taste the rocky road from Noosa Chocolate Factory there is no going back.
 A house-made marshmallow and strawberry jelly is coated with coconut milk chocolate.